InfinixSoftLLC/development-standards/docs/architecture/mvp.md

 #MVP

-MVP(Model-view-presenter) is an architecture pattern used in mobile development for...

 ###Short introduction
 MVP is an architectural pattern widely used for developers when working on user interfaces.
 Its main concept resides in separating all the logic in three components: